message/iata/NZ.md

 - passengers with a positive COVID-19 test taken at most 48 hours before departure from the first embarkation point and a medical certificate showing that they are not contagious.
 9. Passengers must have a voucher confirming their allocation to a place in managed isolation.
 The voucher can be obtained at <a href="https://allocation.miq.govt.nz/portal/">https://allocation.miq.govt.nz/portal/</a>
 - This does not apply to:
-- passengers arriving from Cook Isl. if they in the past 14 days have only been in Cook Isl. or New Zealand;
+- passengers arriving from Cook Isl. or Niue, if they in the past 14 days have only been in Cook Isl., Nauru, Niue, Samoa, Samoa (American), Vanuatu or Tuvalu;
-- passengers arriving from Niue if they in the past 14 days have only been in New Zealand or Niue;
-- passengers arriving from Samoa if they in the past 14 days have only been in New Zealand or Samoa;
-- passengers arriving from Tonga if they in the past 14 days have only been in New Zealand or Tonga;
-- passengers arriving from Vanuatu if they in the past 14 days have only been in New Zealand or Vanuatu;
+- passengers arriving from Nauru, Samoa, Samoa (American), Vanuatu or Tuvalu;
-- effective 28 February 2022, nationals and residents of New Zealand arriving from Australia with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure;
+- effective 28 February 2022, nationals and residents of New Zealand arriving from Australia or Tonga with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure.
+They must in the past 14 days have only been in Australia, Cook Isl., Nauru, Niue, Samoa, Samoa (American), Tonga, Tuvalu or Vanuatu;
-- effective 28 February 2022, partners and dependent children of nationals or residents of New Zealand arriving from Australia.
-They must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure;
+- effective 28 February 2022, partners and dependent children of nationals or residents of New Zealand arriving from Australia or Tonga.
+They must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure.
+They must in the past 14 days have only been in Australia, Cook Isl., Nauru, Niue, Samoa, Samoa (American), Tonga, Tuvalu or Vanuatu;
 - effective 14 March 2022, nationals and residents of New Zealand with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure;
 - effective 14 March 2022, partners and dependent children of nationals or residents of New Zealand.
 They must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure.
 10. Passengers arriving from Australia, Cook Isl. or Niue must complete a health declaration before check-in.
 The declaration can be obtained at <a href="https://naumaira.covid19.govt.nz/">https://naumaira.covid19.govt.nz/</a> or <a href="https://border.covid19.govt.nz/">https://border.covid19.govt.nz</a>